 - Eat an ED-fighting diet.

 - Exercise!
 Sweating can help reduce the urge to go to the bathroom.
 It can also help maintain a healthy body weight, reduce stress, and lower anxiety—all of which may be causing your BPH and ED.

 - Get more vitamin D, which is linked to prostate health.

 Enlarged prostate and erectile dysfunction are linked, often presenting signs at the same time.
 If you’re suffering from urinary and sexual symptoms, it’s time to talk to your doctor.
 Be sure to discuss how your treatment for BPH will influence your ED and vice versa.

 You don’t need to run to the bathroom.
 You don’t need to shy away from sex.
 It’s time to take control of your health.

-Take power over your health and vitality right now by checking out The EDGE Blueprint Consult.
+Take power over your health and vitality right now by checking our Male 90X program.
 With this genetic-based report and private consultation, your sexual and overall health will be completely renewed and revolutionized.
-Get Your Blueprint now and Get Your EDGE Back!